• Skip to main content

 COVID-19 in Simcoe Muskoka: By the numbers

-Note: As of March 14, 2022, the health unit will provide updated data only on Mondays, Wednesdays and Fridays.
+Note: the health unit will provide updated data weekly on Thursday for COVID numbers in Muskoka only.

 Click here to see other COVID-19 news, community stories, and commentary.

-(Active hospitalizations as of May 19: 27, including five in ICU)
+(Active hospitalizations as of June 13: 14, including one in ICU)

 The percentage of completed COVID-19 tests that are positive for the COVID-19 virus during the specified period.